Harrygithubportfolio/OpenVPN_on_AWS/README.md

-# OpenVPN on AWS

 # Free OpenVPN Service on AWS

-## Deploy a completely free OpenVPN server on AWS with automated setup, designed to cut off after 100GB of usage for cost control.
+Deploy a completely free OpenVPN server on AWS with automated setup, designed to cut off after 100GB of usage for cost control.

 # Instructions for Deploying the OpenVPN Script on AWS